Trekking and Camping in Tibet

 A beautiful and exciting journey, starting in Lhasa, the capital of Tibet and going to the Everest Base Camp.
 The tour visits Potala Palace, Jokhang Temple, Sera, Drepung and Tashilhunpo monasteries, Kumbum Stupa, Yamdrok Lake and Karola glaciers.

-We arrive to the Old Tingri, from where our 4 days trek to the Everest Base Camp begins.
-We will hike over high passes, valleys and rocky mountains before reaching the Base Camp.
+We arrive at the Old Tingri, from where our 3 days trek to the Everest Base Camp begins.
+We will hike over high passes, valleys, and rocky mountains before reaching the Base Camp.

 Popular camping sites